NissesSenap/k8s-generator/README.md

 # k8s-generator

-Is a tool to build k8s manifests using Kustomize functions
+Is a tool to build k8s manifests using Kustomize functions.

+I will use kustomize example as a [base](https://github.com/kubernetes-sigs/kustomize/blob/master/functions/examples/fn-framework-application/README.md)

 ## Generate dockerfile